Tax Advantages of Charitable Trusts

 Charitable Gift Annuities

 A charitable gift annuity is much like a CRAT, but the annuity is based on a contract rather than a split-interest trust.
 In exchange for property from the donor, the charity pays a donor, or some other named beneficiary, a fixed annuity.
 The law requires that the term be for 1 or 2 lives — it cannot be for a term of years.
-As an annuity based on life expectancies, the amount of the annuity will depend on interest rates and life expectancies based on IRS tables.
-The gift to the charity is the amount given by the donor that exceeds the cost of the annuity.
-The gift portion is what is deductible.
+As an annuity based on life expectancies, the annuity amount depends on interest rates and life expectancies based on IRS tables.
+The gift to the charity is the amount given by the donor exceeding the annuity cost.
+The gift portion is is deductible.
 The income is taxable as ordinary income, but a portion of the annuity is treated as a tax-free return of capital.

-Unlike with split-interest trusts, where the amount paid as income cannot exceed the trust value, the charity assumes some risk, in that the fixed annuity must be paid regardless of the return earned by the property.
-Because the income may exceed the amount of property given, some states require that the charities establish a reserve fund to pay the annuities.
+Unlike with split-interest trusts, where the amount paid as income cannot exceed the trust value, the charity assumes some risk, since the fixed annuity must be paid regardless of the return earned by the property.
+Because the income may exceed given property value, some states require that the charities establish a reserve fund to pay the annuities.
 However, the charities may simply purchase insurance to cover any shortfalls.

 Charitable Lead Trusts